emma-bell/Microbial_MetaOmics/Amplicon_Analysis.md

 colnames(amp_taxtab)[1]="ASV"
 ```

 Ampvis can take a metadata file.
-This can include as many different paraments as you'd like to visualise but the first column should be "SampleID".
+This can include as many different parameters as you'd like to visualise but the first column should be "SampleID".
 Load the metadata file:
 ```
 amp_meta <- read.delim("metadata.txt", header = TRUE)
 ```